Clash with the Greek World

 in the Po Valley, who had been subdued by the Romans just a few years before, joined their forces

 with the Carthaginians.
-In 217 Hannibal crossed the Apennines and moved towards Rome: near Lake Trasimeno the Romans suffered a third defeat.
+In 217 Hannibal crossed the Apennines and moved towards Rome: near Lake Trasimeno the Romans suffered a third defeat (see a XVIth century fresco depicting the battle).

 (edited) Section of a modern marble map on the rear wall of Basilica di Massenzio